-The mayor has the greatest influence over setting the UPSFF level (Figure 4).
-While both the mayor and DC Council may propose increases, decreases, or no changes to the formula, the mayor's budget comes out first and the Council rarely makes substantial changes to the UPSFF proposal.
-The Deputy Mayor for Education (DME) is the mayor's closest advisor on public education matters in DC.
-The DME oversees all public education agencies in the District and works closely with the mayor to develop proposed changes to the formula.
-The DCPS Chancellor, who is appointed by the mayor does not have direct authority in determining the UPSFF but has authority over setting individual DC Public School budgets, which is discussed later in this guide.
-Other public education agencies do not have any authority to adjust the UPSFF (See Appendix A for descriptions of relevant DC public education agencies).
+The Mayor has the greatest influence over setting the UPSFF level (Figure 4).
+While both the Mayor and DC Council may propose increases, decreases, or no changes to the formula, the Mayor's budget comes out first and the Council rarely makes substantial changes to the UPSFF proposal.
+The Deputy Mayor for Education (DME) is the Mayor's closest advisor on public education matters in DC.
+The DME oversees all public education agencies in the District and works closely with the Mayor to develop proposed changes to the formula.
+The DCPS Chancellor, who is appointed by the Mayor, has authority over setting individual DC Public School budgets, which is discussed later in this guide.
+Other public education agencies of relevant DC public education agencies).